Parentification: Background

-Choice of child
+Gender and birth order effects

+When a family has multiple children, it is usually the oldest child, or the oldest child of a particular gender, who is at highest risk for parentification.

 Elder children, often firstborns, are chosen for the familial parental role.
-Often, a younger sibling then takes on the firstborn role.
+In part, this is likely because the older child is developmentally capable of providing more support to the family than the younger siblings.

-Gender considerations mean that sometimes the eldest boy or eldest girl is selected, even if they are not the oldest child overall, for such reasons as the preference to match the sex of the missing parent.
-Girls, especially those who have a large family, are likelier than boys to be parentified.
-Where there is a disabled child in the family to be cared for, "older siblings, especially girls, are at the greatest risk of parentification".
+Gender considerations mean that sometimes the eldest boy or eldest girl is selected, even if they are not the oldest child overall, for such reasons as the preference to match the sex of a missing parent.
+Girls, especially those living in a large family, are more likely than boys to be pushed into developmentally inappropriate amounts and types of caregiving.
+If there is a disabled child in the family to be cared for, "older siblings, especially girls, are at the greatest risk of parentification".
+The tendency to burden the oldest girl in the family is sometimes called eldest daughter syndrome.

+Feminist and sociological perspectives suggest that patterns of parentification reflect broader cultural and structural expectations of gendered care, where eldest daughters take on unpaid emotional and domestic labor in families.
+These expectations can be understood within global systems that undervalue and naturalize women’s caregiving and reproductive roles, rendering such labor invisible within dominant economic and social discourses.

 A married, widowed, or single parent may treat their child as their spouse; this is known as spousification, and it occurs more often among single than married parents.
-Mother-son spousification is more common than father-daughter spousification.
+Mother–son spousification is more common than father–daughter spousification.
 Mothers may put their sons in this role due to a desire for protection but fear of men.
 Their sons are a less threatening option.

-Mother-daughter parentification is also more common than father-daughter parentification.
+Mother–daughter parentification is also more common than father–daughter parentification.
 Daughters are likelier than sons to be an emotional anchor.
-In a mother-daughter relationship, the mother might oblige her daughter to play the caregiving role, in a betrayal of the child's normal expectation of love and care.
+In a mother–daughter relationship, the mother might oblige her daughter to take on the caregiving role, in a betrayal of the child's normal expectation of love and care.

-Narcissistic
+Types

+There are several types of parentification and related concepts: